 Institutions are required to carry out daily back-testing on hypothetical and actual changes in the portfolio value and count the overshootings as described in Article 366 of CRR.
 The number of overshootings is used to generate a (quantitative) addend on the multiplication factor for the VaR and stressed VaR figures.
 The multiplication factor amounts to at least three, but it can be higher if there are any qualitative flaws.
 The addend derived from the number of overshootings identified during back-testing takes a value between 0 and 1 as defined per Table 1 in Article 366 of CRR.

-The Basel Committee has since fundamentally revised the concepts and methods in both the standardised approach and the internal models-based approach and has refined the trading book definition.
+Since then, the Basel Committee has fundamentally revised the concepts and methods in both the standardised approach and the internal models-based approach and refined the trading book definition.
 The resulting new Basel framework for market risk – the Fundamental Review of the Trading Book (FRTB) – was published in January 2016.
-Modifications to the FRTB were published for consultation in the second quarter of 2018.
-The finalised Basel framework is to be incorporated into the forthcoming review of the CRR.
+Modifications to the FRTB were published for consultation in the second quarter of 2018 and changes were published in January 2019.